-- The spouse or unmarried partner.
+- The spouse, registered partner, or stable partner.

 WHAT TO SUBMIT

-.
-Each applicant must complete and sign a visa application, filling in each of its sections.
+1. One National visa application form.
+Each applicant must complete and sign a visa application, filling in each of its sectio ns.
 If the applicant is a minor, one of their parents or a duly accredited representative must sign the application.

 2. One Photograph.
 A recent Canadian visa-size (35 mm X 45 mm), colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.
-It must conform to ICAO standards
+It must conform to ICAO standards, stamped with date and place where the photo was taken.
+The photograph must show the full front view of the head, with the face in the middle of the photograph, and include the top of the shoulders.

 3. Valid unexpired passport.
 Original and a photocopy of the page or pages with biometric data of the passport.
 The passport must be valid for at least the entire duration of the planned stay and have two blank pages.
 Passports issued more than 10 years ago are not accepted.